VerifiedICOs/whitepaper/README.md

 ### Pre Implementation

-Listings will be manually facilited by our staff until development can be satisfied to automate the listing process via Smart Contracts on the Ethereum network.
+Listings will be manually facilitated by our staff until development can be satisfied to automate the listing process via Smart Contracts on the Ethereum network.
 Requests to create a voteable listing should be sent to us via Email for the time being.

 The Verified ICOs platform is aimed to be completed by the end of January*.